Downward transference of mice and universality of local core models: Universality

 Our general strategy is the following: \begin{itemize} \item[(A)] Assuming that in $\mbfV$, there is an iterable premouse of size less than $\delta$ that iterates past $W\cut\delta$, we construct a $W$-extender with critical point $\kappa$ and support $\lambda$ such that $F\in\mbfM$ and coheres to $W$.
-(This does not require that $\ult(W,F)$ is well-founded.) \item[(B)] We prove that $\ult(W,F)$ is well-founded and, letting $W'$ be its transitive collapse, prove that the phalanx $(W,W',\lambda)$ is normally iterable in the sense of $\mbfM$.
-We then apply Lemma~\ref{cmt:abs} inside $\mbfM$. \end{itemize}
+(This does not require that $\ult(W,F)$ is well-founded.) \item[(B)] We prove that $\ult(W,F)$ is well-founded and, letting $W'$ be its transitive collapse, prove that $\lambda^{+W}=\lambda^{+W'}$ and the phalanx $(W,W',\lambda)$ is normally iterable in the sense of $\mbfM$.
+We then apply Lemma~\ref{cmt:abs} inside $\mbfM$ to conclude $F\in W$.
+This will yield a contradiction, as $F$ codes a function which collapses $\lambda^{+W}$. \end{itemize}